-Since 2020, she has worked alongside colleague Rebekah E. Moore in collaboration with the Transformative Culture Project (Dorchester, MA) to address inequitable access to music education in Boston through the creation of a music program for high school students called Beyond Creative @ NU.
+Since 2020, she has worked with Rebekah E. Moore in collaboration with the Transformative Culture Project (Dorchester, MA) to address inequitable access to music education in Boston through the creation of a music program for high school students called Beyond Creative @ NU.

 Departments